2021 Garden and Art Tour of Japan in Autumn

-Highlighting natural and manmade beauties of Japan in blazing autumn colours, this tour takes you to some of the internationally renowned Japanese gardens as well as hidden small beauties.
+Highlighting natural and manmade beauties of Japan in blazing autumn colours, this comfort tour takes you to some of the internationally renowned Japanese gardens and art museums as well as small hidden beauties.

-The 2020 Garden and Art Tour of Japan in Autumn is specifically designed to showcase exquisite Japanese gardens against the background of the gorgeous autumn colours.
-The tour includes some of Japan's international standard art museums as well as small boutique galleries in Japan's iconic cities of Tokyo, Hakone, Kyoto, Kurashiki, Naoshima and Takamatsu.
+The 2021 Garden and Art Tour of Japan in Autumn is specifically designed to showcase exquisite Japanese gardens against the background of the gorgeous autumn colours.
+The tour includes some of Japan's international-standard art museums as well as small boutique galleries in Japan's iconic cities of Tokyo, Kawaguchiko (Mt Fuji area), Kanazawa, Kurashiki, Okayama, Bizen, Naoshima and Kyoto.

 Transport: Bullet and express trains between cities, private minivan for sightseeing